opendistro-for-elasticsearch/sql/docs/dev/SemanticAnalysis.md

  1. **A `HELP` command**: which gets information in type system so customer doesn't necessarily learn what's right until they fail their query.
  2. **Correctness testing**: Generate test cases from grammar.
 Those cases can be used either for finding gaps between grammar/semantic and our backend code or for performing correctness testing by comparing with other based database.
- 3. **The symbol table**: is useful for the entire process from semantic analysis here to logical and physical planning.
+ 3. **Symbol table**: is useful for the entire process from semantic analysis here to logical and physical planning.
 So it should be either kept (flat to single table or avoid real popping when exit visit query) or annotated into Abstract Syntax Tree and pass to backend.